Five to seven days before a hurricane makes landfall:

 - Use up excess food in your refrigerator and freezer.
 Check your homeowner’s policy to see if it covers your freezer contents in the event of a power outage.

 - Make hotel reservations in the event that you have to evacuate.
 Residents in our area will be routed toward North Augusta and Aiken County.
-Make sure the hotel or motel you choose is beyond the evacuated area.
+Make sure the hotel or motel you choose is beyond the evacuated area and has a back-up generator in the event of a power outage.

 - Don’t let the gas in your car drop below 3⁄4 of a tank.
 Be prepared to evacuate by backing your car into the garage or parking it in an open space facing the direction of your escape.
 Shut car doors and roll up the windows.
 You may want to bring a spare car key with you.